lanl-ansi/bqpsolvers/README.md

 # bqpsolvers

 Solver interfaces for bqpjson data files.
-See the header of each file for dependencies
+See the header of each file for dependencies.

 ### Solvers